 - After passing all three Preliminary Examinations the candidate is subject to Annual Performance Review (APR).
 The APR evaluates research progress of the candidate.
 The APR is conducted in oral or written form by a committee consisting of at least two faculty members of the Mathematics Department.
 The APR committee is chaired by the candidate’s advisor.
 Candidates failing the APR are subject to termination from the Ph.D. program.

-- The candidate must be in residence, and take 9 semester credit hours of courses, in two consecutive long semesters.
+- The candidate must be in residence, and take 9 semester credit hours of courses, in two consecutive long semesters, Fall followed by Spring.
+Alternatively, the candidate must be in residence and take a full load in consecutive Spring, Summer, and Fall terms.

 - The candidate must write a Doctoral Dissertation with the guidance of an advisor who is a regular faculty member of the Mathematics Department.